kallaway/100-days-of-code/r1-log.md

 ### R1D13
 Completed the whole OOP section in the #freeCodeCamp curriculum.
 Read/watched some other sources about OOP features in JS, at first it was a bit strange without classes.

+### R1D14
+Did some functional programming challenges and read about it.
+Quite interesting topic.
+I am also planning a Python Data Science project on the side.